 I used my Fiskar Nips in the video because my Felcos were in the garage.
 Very sharp scissors or a sharp knife would work too.

-Make sure you use a healthy leaf or leaves.
+Make sure you use healthy leaves.
 How many leaves you prune and propagate is up to you.
-I propagated 2 fasciata leaf cuttings this go round and currently have 4 Laurentii leaves in the process of propagating.

-I cut them down to the base (an inch or 2 above the soil line) because it looks better that way.
+I cut them down to the base (an inch or two above the soil line) because it looks better that way.
 When that portion dies over time, I pull or cut it out.

 Snake Plant leaves are slightly fleshy because they store water.
-Just like other succulents, it’s best to let the ends heal off (exposing to air, just like we do with a wound) before planting to prevent any chance of rotting out.
+Like other succulents, it’s best to let the ends heal off (exposing them to air, just like we do with a wound) before planting to prevent any chance of rotting out.

-I let my Snake Plant leaves heal off for a couple of days here in Tucson (the Arizona desert).
+I let my Snake Plant leaves heal off for a few days here in Tucson (the Arizona desert).
 When I lived in Santa Barbara (coastal California), it was up to 10 days.

 Just be sure to keep them out of direct sunlight during this time.

-Fill the pot to almost full with the mix.
-Snake Plants don’t need a big pot for propagation.
+- Fill the pot to almost full with the mix.
+A Sansevieria plant doesn’t need a big pot for propagation.

-If a single leaf is too tall or too heavy, I stake it.
+- I stake it if a single leaf is too tall or heavy.

 Put them in a bright spot.
 My leaf cuttings rooted in the kitchen near but not in a south-facing window.
-They received lots of bright indirect light.
+They received lots of bright indirect sunlight.

 It’s easy.
-I’ll tell you how I maintained mine in the small terra cotta pot and you can adjust for yours for size, soil, and growing conditions.
+I’ll tell you how I maintained mine in the small 5″ terra cotta pot, and you can adjust yours for size, soil, and growing conditions.